-Happy Yuletide ladies!
-I know many of us are in the throes of preparing for Christmas, and also that many more of us are juggling last-minute panic and the management of children who are about to explode from all the excitement, but I just wanted to pop in to remind us all of a few things.
+I know many of us while in the throes of preparing for Christmas are juggling last-minute panic, and the management of children who are about to explode from all the excitement, so I just wanted to pop in to remind us all of a few things.

 Tensions can sometimes be rather fraught at this time of year and it might feel unavoidable.
-Not everyone embraces the month of December and though it is sold as such, Christmas isn't always a happy time for some of us.
-The desire to have a "perfect Christmas", plus the financial pressure is often hard to deal with and leaves us exasperated and/or exhausted.
-Many may feel lonely and the rest of us need not to mention the dread of being forced to spend some time with people we'd rather not.
-So here are a few Darling Academy tips from me to you.
+Not everyone embraces the month of December, and though it is sold as such, Christmas isn’t always a happy time for some of us.
+The desire to have a “perfect Christmas”, added to that the financial pressure it often leaves us feeling exasperated and/or exhausted.
+Many may feel lonely and the rest of us need not to mention the dread of being forced to spend some time with people we’d rather not.

 How to keep your poise and remain elegant this Christmas